 Do Greek ferries use e-tickets?

-- Certain Greek ferry companies, such as Golden Star Ferries and Aegean Speed Lines, now offer electronic tickets, eliminating the need to collect physical tickets at the port.
+- Most Greek ferry companies now offer electronic tickets, eliminating the need to collect physical tickets at the port.
 After booking e-tickets on FerryHopper.com, you will receive a confirmation email with links to web check-in.
 After checking in online on the day of your departure, you can then download your boarding pass to print on your own or keep in your phone/tablet to present when you board the ferry.

 Delivery of Santorini Ferry Tickets